StadGent/fractal_styleguide_gent-base/components/41-organisms/form/README.md

 * Textarea <!-- @TODO Add link to the textarea component -->
 * File upload <!-- @TODO Add link to the file upload component -->

-### Additional components
+### Fieldsets

-The following additional components can help the user to fill in the form component.

-* Fieldsets.
+In a form component, form elements can be grouped into one or more fieldsets.

 A fieldset is used to group related form elements.
 Fieldsets have a visual indication of where the fieldset starts and where it ends.
 Fieldsets can also be nested.
 See the examples.
-* <a href="{{path './field-message.html'}}">Field messages</a>
-* <a href="{{path './status-message.html'}}">Status messages</a>

 ### Form actions

 Every form requires at least one form action.
 Form actions should be placed **inside** the form component.

+The **primary form action** is the first action of the form and is typically the submit button of the form.
+A submit button is required for every form.

 For more information, see the <a href="{{path './form-actions.html'}}">form actions component</a>.

-## Layout and validation
+## Layout

 The container is divided in two virtual sides that each get 50% of the width of the container.